cBournhonesque/lightyear/demos/projectiles/README.md

-# Projectiles Example
+# Projectiles Demo

-This example is a small client/server test bed for projectile networking.
+This demo is a small client/server test bed for projectile networking.
 It deliberately separates four decisions that are often bundled together:

 1. **Trajectory** — what path does the shot follow?
 2. **Representation** — what projectile data is sent over the network?
 3. **Hit policy** — where and when is a hit decided?
 4. **Timeline** — which entities are predicted or interpolated on clients?

 There is one arena and one player per connected peer.
-Changing any axis destroys the current players and projectiles, then rebuilds the arena.
+Changing any axis resets the arena by destroying the current players and projectiles, then recreating them.
 This makes each test start from a known state and avoids hiding behavior behind room-based interest management.

 ## Controls